 Hydrogen cyanide is a poisonous gas.
 Of all the chemicals in tobacco smoke, it does the most damage to the heart and blood vessels.

-Carbon monoxide is a colourless gas with no smell.
+Carbon monoxide is a colourless poisonous gas with no smell.
 It is formed when we burn carbon-based fuels, such as gas in cookers or petrol in car engines.
-It can make up as much as 3-5% of tobacco smoke.
+Cigarette smoke contains almost as much carbon monoxide as it does tar.